adhithyakrishna/adhithyakrishna.github.io/content/en/tech/k8s_for_absolute_beginners/introduction.md

 Containers are running instances of that image that are isolated and have their own **environments and set of processes.**

 #### Advantage of containers
-Traditonally, developers developed applications and hand it over to Ops team to deploy and manage it in production environments along with some instructions.
+Traditionally, developers developed applications and hand it over to Ops team to deploy and manage it in production environments along with some instructions.
 If they hit an issue, they would have to work with developers to resolve it.

 With docker, major portion of this infrastructure setup is now in the hands of developers in form of Docker file.
-The instructions that were put to gether previously (handed off to the ops team) can now put together easily into a Dockerfile (to create an image for their application).
+The instructions that were put together previously (handed off to the ops team) can now put together easily into a Docker file (to create an image for their application).
 The image can run on any container platform and is **guaranteed to run the same way everywhere**.
 Ops team can now use the image to deploy the application.
 Since OPS team are not modifying it, it continues to work the same when deployed in production.